Intent Data: What B2B Media Companies Don’t Want You To Know

 First, not all content within a topic has predictive value.
 You’ve probably read about lots of topics and never purchased anything related.
 Let’s say you are in marketing.
 If you read an article on how to write better email subject lines, does that mean you are looking for a new marketing automation platform?
 Probably not.
 What about if you read about how to do better lead scoring?
 Well, yes, maybe you are unhappy with your current lead scoring capability within your existing marketing automation platform, but not necessarily.

 Last week, I read about a rich guy who owns an island with a landing strip for his private jet and helicopter.
 Sadly, I won’t be buying my own island any time soon.

-IBM has about 376k employees.
-Most them, no matter what they read, have absolutely no influence on any purchase above $10.
+IBM has about 376K employees.
+Most of them, no matter what they read, have absolutely any influence on any purchase above $10.
 And the bigger the purchase, the lower the number of people at IBM who get to vote on what IBM buys.

 For many products and services, it’s crucial to talk to the customer early enough to help shape the buying vision.
 Get in too late, and you are often responding to an RFP your competitor helped craft, an RFP that highlights your weaknesses relative to areas of advantage for your competitor.
 Obviously, there is intent.
 You just got there too late.

-All these problems with intent data should not give you the idea that intent data has no value.
-It does.
-But it is only one type of signal in an ocean of signals that lets you know which companies are in market and a good fit.
+All these problems with intent data should not give you the idea that intent data has no value in account-based marketing.
+It does or we wouldn’t be talking about it at all.
+But it is only one type of signal in an ocean of signals that let you know which companies are in market and a good fit so you can properly prioritize accounts.
 So use a broad set of signals, not just one.